Should I Get A Nose Piercing?

 Acceptability of Nose Piercings

 Nose piercings are among some of the most mainstream forms of facial piercings in the West.
-For that reason alone, you may feel comfortable getting one.
+For that reason alone, you may feel comfortable getting one as long as you’re old enough.

 The tradition of nose piercing, however, takes you back much further into older traditions.
 In Eastern culture, the Ayurveda, or book of life, recommends piercings in the left nostril for reasons similar to acupuncture.
 This placement on the body is thought to lessen the impact of childbirth and have positive effects on the reproductive health of women.